At a Glance

 The Usage and history dashboard allows Admins on the Flex plan to check their team's usage of the UserTesting Platform.

-For guidance on planning tests and managing usage on the Flex plan, please read our "Guidance for Admins on the Flex Plan" article, and check out our University's Managing and Using the UserTesting Flex Plan course.
+For guidance on planning tests and managing usage on the Flex plan, please read our "Guidance for Admins on the Flex Plan" article, and check out our University's Managing the Flex Plan for Admins course.
 To read about reporting for the seat-based plan, go to our "Usage Reporting for the Seat-Based Plan" article.

 Click on the following header titles to skip to that section of the article: